Affine logic for constructive mathematics: Affine sets and functions

 The fourth and sixth axioms say that $F$ is an $\I$-anafunction.
 Given this, the second and seventh say $\cancel F(x,y_2) \logeq \exists y_1^B. (F(x,y_1) \land (y_1\ineq y_2))$, which implies the first and fifth, and unravels the third to the claimed strong extensionality property. \end{proof}

 A function is strongly extensional just when its corresponding anafunction is.
-Thus, a function comprehension principle is equally sensible linearly as intuitionistic\-ally, and in its absence we can once again work with anafunctions instead.
+Thus, a function comprehension principle is equally sensible affinely as intuitionistic\-ally, and in its absence we can once again work with anafunctions instead.
+Moreover, \cref{thm:anafun} implies that function comprehension is preserved by the antithesis construction: if an intuitionistic hyperdoctrine \cP satisfies function comprehension, so does the affine hyperdoctrine $\cP_{\pm}$.